What is bird flu?

 - undercooked poultry

-- practice good hygiene, and wash your hands regularly
+Be sure to practice good hygiene and wash your hands regularly.

-The FDA has approved a vaccine designed to protect against the avian flu, but the vaccine is not currently available to the public.
+The FDA has approved a vaccine designed to protect against the avian flu, but the vaccine isn’t currently available to the public.
 Experts recommend that the vaccine be used if H5N1 begins to spread among people.